 Cattle Guard Overview from Barn World

-Choosing a cattle guard for you project doesn’t have to be overwhelming and we’re here to help.
-Here is a quick review on the subtle and not so subtle difference between cattle guard offerings.
+Choosing a cattle guard for your project doesn’t have to be overwhelming and we’re here to help.
+Here is a quick review of the subtle and not-so-subtle differences between cattle guard offerings.
 There are two common types of cattle guards: Boxed and Flat.
-Each has its’ own installation requirements as detailed in ourinstallation post.
+Each has its’ own installation requirements as detailed in our installation post.

 Boxed-style cattle guards are built to lay on flat ground.
 A steel frame is welded all the way around the perimeter to prevent dirt and debris from migrating their way underneath.
 It is not to support the guard but is there just to keep the dirt out.

 The boxed cattle guard will rest directly on its C-channel beams.
 To help with drainage, a gravel underlayment is recommended.
 These types of cattle guards are very popular with semi-temporary installations such as construction sites or limited access areas.
 They are also used as wheel wash-outs for trucks entering public roadways.
 They are designed to mount to a foundation over a vault and are used in permanent installations and public roadways.

 Please read the post on installing flat cattle guards or visit our informational website www.Cattle-Guards.com for more information on the footing and foundation requirements.
 Flat cattle guards will rest entirely on the footings and pour a concrete foundation.
 The weight of the crossing traffic is transferred from the pipes to the structural beams, to the footings, and then to the ground.
 It is important that each footing is supporting the length of the beams for proper weight transfer.